ObjectIsAdvantag/cisco-apis-for-newbies/Readme.md

 ## Cisco Spark APIs

-Cisco Spark is the all-in-one collaboration platform for the extended entreprise.
+Since March 2015, [Cisco Spark](https://www.ciscospark.com/) is the all-in-one collaboration platform for the extended entreprise.
-To make it quick, Cisco Spark is a multi-client platform (Phone, Mac, Windows apps), backed by Cloud Collaboration Services (persistent chat rooms, WebRTC video conferencing), enabling 1-1, 1-few, 1-many communication.
+In short, Cisco Spark is a multi-client platform (Phone, Mac, Windows apps), backed by Cloud Collaboration Services (persistent chat rooms, WebRTC video conferencing), enabling 1-1, 1-few, 1-many communication.
 Cisco Spark can be used for short-live meeting rooms, but also long-live collaborative workspaces, opened to internal co-workers, but also partners and external communities.

 The overall Cisco Spark platform can be managed via [REST APIs](https://developer.ciscospark.com/getting-started.html) : easily bring messaging capabilities into your apps, automatically send messages to Spark rooms based on real-world/business events.